fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 * Unlike the `db` service, a pre-built image for the `api` service doesn't exist.
 Hence, we use the `Dockerfile.dev` file.
 * The `volumes` block defines any name volume needed by any of the services.
 At the time it only enlists `db-data` volume used by the `db` service.

-Now that have a high level overview of the `docker-compose.yaml` file, lets have a closer look at the individual services.
+Now that we have a high level overview of the `docker-compose.yaml` file, lets have a closer look at the individual services.

 Definition code for the `db` service is as follows: